googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 overview and additional details.

 Two color-stop record formats are defined: one that allows for variation of stop offset position or of alpha, and one that does not.
+The format supporting variations uses a base/sequence scheme to index into mapping data; see 5.7.11.4 for details.

 *ColorStop record:*